sophiexingsu/sophiexingsu.github.io/_pages/about.md

 # Hello and Welcome!

+** on the job marktet for pod-docs and erarh ccienst postiiosn year 2025-2026.

 ## About Me
 I'm a fourth-year Psychology PhD student at WashU, working with Dr. Jeff Zacks.
 I completed the [Cognitive, Computational, and Systems Neuroscience Pathway](https://sites.wustl.edu/systemsneuroscience/ccsn-pathway/) and hold a Graduate Certificate in Quantitative Data Analysis.

 My current research focuses on how people build and update mental representations during dynamic perception.
 Specifically, I investigate what these mental models contain, [what triggers their updates](https://doi.org/10.7936/xqb3-z870), and how those updates unfold—are they #incremental or #global?
-I'm also interested in whether people can reliably perceive everyday actions, and whether performing those actions might (or might not) enhance their perception and memory.
+I'm also interested in whether people can reliably perceive [goal changes and action changes](/files/cornell1.pdf), and whether [performing those actions might (or might not) enhance their perception and memory](/files/Psychonomics_Sophie_Su_2024.pdf).

 To address these questions, I combine behavioral experiments, eye-tracking, and computational modeling.